JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-02/how-to-migrate-wordpress-site-to-ms-azure/index.md

 ![Network configuration](images/network-configuration.jpg)

+**Be sure to wait 5-10 minutes before adding it**, as this will fail if the slot has not completed its deployment.

+{{< /blockcontainer >}}

+{{< blockcontainer jli-notice-danger "">}}

-And don't use the _Add slot_ method from the deployment slots dashboard because it doesn't work.
-In fact, it creates a blank WordPress site and there is too much to do...
+And don’t use the _Add slot_ method from the deployment slots dashboard because it doesn’t work.
+In fact, it creates a blank WordPress site and there is too much to do…

 {{< /blockcontainer >}}